 The Whitings raised their four children (Ann, Gayle, Mikel, and Steven) in Mapleton.
 Their family has grown to include 22 grandchildren and 38 great-grandchildren.

 Whiting, who loves to quilt, makes sure each of her grandchildren is welcomed into the world with a handmade blanket.
 She also makes quilts for Primary Children’s Medical Center and other humanitarian causes.
 She has volunteered at the Utah Valley Hospital for the last 20 years.
 Besides quilting and volunteering, Whiting also enjoys church service.
-She has served in nearly every one of the auxiliaries of the LDS Church.
+She has served in nearly every one of the auxiliaries of The Church of Jesus Christ of Latter-day Saints.

 Whiting remains an active part of the Mapleton community.
 In 2011 she was selected as the grand marshall of the Mapleton Pioneer Day celebration.
 “It was quite an honor,”